Practical information

 Information about travels

 The end of the main road in Lofoten is often referred to as "the end of the world."
 Traveling to the "end of the world" may seem complicated, but with four airports on the islands, Lofoten is one of the most accessible Arctic destinations.
 If you decide to fly, choosing the right airport is key.
-You will land just a few hundred meters from the town of Leknes and exactly 12 minutes from Ballstad.
+You will land just a few hundred meters from the town of Leknes.

 The regular travel